October 6, 2025

 • Authority signals & trust: Citations, domain reputation, user behavior patterns, and external mentions boost credibility.

-• Semantic match to the query: The more your content mirrors user intent in phrasing and structure, the likelier it is to be used.
+• Semantic match to the query: The more your content mirrors user intent in phrasing and structure, the likelier it is used.

 • Cross-language matching: For translated content, the AI also considers whether the answer surfaces convincingly across languages.